yoshikazu-nakajima/si/README.md

 # Firstly provided by Yoshikazu NAKAJIMA, Tokyo Medical and Dental University (TMDU), Japan, on November 15th, 2019.
 #

-This software series works for "Autonomously networking AI agents."
+This software series works for "autonomously networking AI agents."

 These software agents were written in Python.
 They were tested that each of them ran on a Raspberri Pi computer and networked to another with WiFi connection.